bebraw/cv/cv.md

 Given freelancing wasn't the most fulfilling way for me to live my life, I deduced that I should change my direction.
 As a result I started authoring technical books related to topics such as React, webpack, and maintenance under the SurviveJS brand.
 So far I've sold over 5000 books self-published.
 In addition, I've performed training and consulting related to the topics.

-During this I had to develop my technical writing and marketing skills and in short doing this changed everything and eventually led me to moving to Vienna, a new environment.
+During this period I had to develop my technical writing and marketing skills and in short doing this changed everything and eventually led me to moving to Vienna, a new environment.

 I was awarded for my efforts in 2017 as I was named as the Finnish Code Ambassador by Blue Arrow Awards.